 Dr Polly Jones

-Schrecker-Barbour Fellow, University College
+Schrecker-Barbour Fellow in Slavonic Studies, University College

-University Lecturer in Russian
+University Professor in Russian

 Lecturer in Russian, Brasenose College